David Astor: Early life

-David Astor was born in London, England, the third child of American-born English parents, Waldorf Astor, 2nd Viscount Astor (1879–1952), and Nancy Witcher Langhorne (1879–1964).
-The product of an immensely wealthy business dynasty, and raised in the grandeur of a great country estate where the political and intellectual elite gathered, he nevertheless showed compassion for the poor and those who were victims of destructive socioeconomic policies.
+Francis David Langhorne Astor was born at 4 St James's Square, in London, England, the third child of American-born English parents, Waldorf Astor, 2nd Viscount Astor (1879–1952) of the Astor family, and Nancy Witcher Langhorne (1879–1964).
+The product of an immensely wealthy business dynasty, and raised in the grandeur of a great country estate, Cliveden, where the political and intellectual elite gathered, he nevertheless showed compassion for the poor and those who were victims of destructive socioeconomic policies.

 An extremely shy man, David Astor was greatly influenced by his father, but as a young man he rebelled against his strong-willed mother.
 After an education at West Downs School in Winchester, Hampshire, followed by Eton College in Berkshire, he attended Balliol College, Oxford, where he suffered a nervous breakdown and left in 1933 without graduating.
 He was psycho-analysed by Anna Freud, and during World War II, he served with distinction as a Royal Marines officer and was wounded in France.
 While at Balliol in 1931, he met a young anti-fascist German, named Adam von Trott zu Solz, who was to become the most influential figure in his life.
 Von Trott's involvement in the 1944 plot to assassinate Adolf Hitler led to his execution.

 Career

 In 1936, Astor joined the Yorkshire Post newspaper, where he worked for a year before joining his father's newspaper, The Observer, which he would edit for 27 years.
+During World War II he joined the Royal Marines, where he worked in Whitehall as a press officer and was involved in military action in France towards the end of the war, sustaining an injury and subsequently being awarded the Croix de Guerre.

-With his father's advancing age, and high inheritance taxes in England, in 1945 David Astor and his brother transferred ownership of the paper to a board of trustees.
+With his father's advancing age, and high inheritance taxes in England, in 1945 David Astor and his brother transferred ownership of The Observer to a board of trustees.
 The trust contained restrictions so that the paper could not be subject to a hostile takeover but also stipulated that its profits go towards improving the newspaper, promoting high journalistic standards, and required a portion of the profits to be donated to charitable causes.

 In 1945, Astor purchased the Manor House at Sutton Courtenay, Oxfordshire, living there and restoring The Abbey in the village, which he bought in 1958 and was across the road from the Manor House.
 He leased The Abbey to the Ockenden Venture, which used it as a home for refugee children.